arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 After completion of this module, learners will be able to:

 - Describe what bash scripting is and why they might want to learn it for data management and research
-- Recognize bash scripting commands and syntax
+- Navigate their file system using the bash shell
-- Know how to access the command line and execute bash scripting commands in the linux shell environment
+- View and edit the contents of a file from the bash shell
-- Know how to modify permissions on shared files and directories in bash
+- Search for character strings in files
 @end

 link:  https://chop-dbhi-arcus-education-website-assets.s3.amazonaws.com/css/styles.css